ENTER YOUR EMAIL ADDRESS TO UNLOCK

 Curiouser and curiouser…

 The information provided by the medical community concerning the correlation of tooth decay and bariatric surgery does not mention chewable vitamins, only vitamin deficiencies as a possible cause.
-One article states that the medical literature has inadequately reported the potential deleterious effects of such surgery on dental health.
+One article states that the medical literature has inadequately reported the potentially deleterious effects of such surgery on dental health.

 The dental professional community makes it very clear that vitamin and mineral supplementation in the form of gummies, soft chews, or tablet chewable vitamins can cause problems that can lead to tooth decay and very poor dental health.

-It makes sense that when all of these conditions come together, vomiting, reflux, acidic saliva along with food and vitamins sitting for hours in-between teeth and other bariatric surgery complications, there becomes increased risk for tooth decay.
+It makes sense that when all of these conditions come together, vomiting, reflux, acidic saliva along with food and vitamins sitting for hours in-between teeth and other bariatric surgery complications, there becomes an increased risk for tooth decay.
 There is no research available discussing the effects of chewable vitamins and tooth decay after weight loss surgery.
 If you are experiencing excessive tooth decay and have had bariatric surgery you should seek professional medical and dental consultations.

 have your lab work completed at least annually to look for vitamin and mineral deficiencies and have your dentist advise you on the special care for your teeth.
 You may need to eat less sticky, less acidic foods, and avoid chewable vitamins.